jorisvink/sanctum/README.md

 If this is to complicated for you, this isn't your software.

+## Platforms

+Sanctum builds on MacOS 13+, OpenBSD 6.8+ and Linux-y things like Ubuntu 22.04.

 ## High performance mode

 When sanctum is built with the CIPHER=intel-aes-gcm and HPERF=1, high performance mode is enabled.

-In this mode, sanctum is able to reach 10gbps speeds, depending on hardware.
+In this mode, sanctum is able to reach 10gbps speeds on certain platforms and depending on what hardware is used.